Learn more!

 AnthroNotes: Special Issue Celebrating Eternal Life in Ancient Egypt at the National Museum of Natural History.
 Vol. 33, No. 1, Spring 2012.

 Smarthistory is a free, multi-media web-book designed to be an enhancement to or substitute for the traditional art history textbook.
-The site includes several lessons about Ancient Egypt, including this one about the Ramses II sculpture on display here in the museum.
+The site includes several lessons about Ancient Egypt.

 Animal mummies: